David J. Adelman: 76 Place and Harris Blitzer Sports & Entertainment

 In July 2022, it was announced that Adelman would chair 76 Devcorp, a project managing company responsible for developing 76 Place at Market East, a proposed new stadium for the NBA's Philadelphia 76ers located in Center City, Philadelphia.
 In October 2022, Adelman bought a 10% ownership stake in Harris Blitzer Sports & Entertainment from Michael G. Rubin, which owns and operates the 76ers, the NHL's New Jersey Devils, and the Prudential Center.
 On December 19, 2024, Philadelphia City Council approved Adelman's plans for the $1.3 billion 76 Place arena project in a 12–5 vote.
-The 18,500-seat arena, set to be built next to Chinatown, is scheduled to begin construction in 2028 with completion targeted for the 2031-32 NBA season.
+The 18,500-seat arena, set to be built next to Chinatown, was scheduled to begin construction in 2028 with completion targeted for the 2031-32 NBA season.
 As part of the development, Adelman committed to a $60 million community benefits agreement supporting the city, school district, Chinatown, and minority-owned businesses.

 Sixers / Flyers New Sports Complex Arena

 As of January 12, 2025, plans to build the Market East arena near Chinatown were abandoned.
 Instead, Harris Blitzer Sports & Entertainment announced a 50-50 joint venture with Comcast Spectacor to build a new arena in the South Philadelphia Sports Complex that would house both the 76ers and Flyers.
 The agreement came after NBA Commissioner Adam Silver helped broker peace between the two companies, bringing an end to their long-running dispute over the team's future arena plans.
 Adelman has been instrumental in leading efforts to bring a WNBA expansion team to Philadelphia, collaborating with Comcast and other major stakeholders as part of a broader initiative to establish a new Sixers arena in South Philadelphia.

 In October 2025, the Sixers and Flyers selected a joint venture led by Turner Construction and AECOM Hunt as the construction manager for the new South Philadelphia arena.The project's timeline was accelerated, with a targeted opening date of 2030 to coincide with the debut of Philadelphia's WNBA expansion team.
 Adelman, serving as Chairman of the joint venture between the 76ers and Flyers, stated the goal is to build "the most technologically advanced and fan-focused sports and entertainment venue in the world."

+In April 2026, Harris Blitzer Sports & Entertainment and Comcast Spectacor confirmed the arena's exact location: the southeast corner of Broad Street and Pattison Avenue in South Philadelphia, the former site of the Spectrum.
+The project would replace the existing Xfinity Mobile Arena, which opened in 1996 and will be demolished upon completion of the new facility.

+On September 8, 2026, the teams released the first renderings of the arena, featuring a facade of stacked, cantilevered bands inspired by the exterior of the Spectrum, the South Philadelphia arena that served as the 76ers' and Flyers' home from 1967 to 1996.
+Announcing the design, HBSE co-founder Josh Harris and Comcast Corporation chairman Brian Roberts credited Adelman, who chairs the joint venture overseeing the arena's development, among the ownership partners instrumental to the project.